brittanyrw/emojiscreen/README.md

 ![Screenshot of Emojiscreen homepage](readme/emoji-screen.png)

-# This project is only accepting pull requests to work on issues created by the maintainers.
-Please do not add movies, TV shows or musicals to the project if there is not an Issue requesting it.
-We are not accepting random new movies or shows at this time.
-Thanks!
+# This project is not accepting pull requests at this time.

 ## Contributing Guidelines 🎁